 Social engineering attacks in these channels can evade traditional cybersecurity detection methods.
 Attacks come in typical forms of human communications, so there are no links or files to investigate.

-To help CSOs and CISOs bring expert security to the cloud workspace, SafeGuard Cyber deploys a patented NLU to analyze, identify and prevent social engineering attacks across more than 30 cloud communications channels, protecting organizations from business communication compromise (BCC).
+To help CSOs and CISOs bring expert security to the cloud workspace, SafeGuard Cyber deploys a patented Natural Language Understanding to analyze, identify and prevent social engineering attacks across more than 30 cloud communications channels, protecting organizations from business communication compromise (BCC).